After years of back-and-forth, third-party cookies are finally on their way out.

 First-party cookies, on the other hand, are generated by the host domain.
 They are specific to the host domain, do not transfer across other sites, and help provide a better user experience.
 These cookies enable the browser to remember important user info, such as what items you add to shopping carts, your username and passwords, and language preferences.

 For an example, let’s say you visit a website called learn.com.
 Any cookies put on this website by learn.com would be first-party cookies.
 Any cookies put on learn.com by any other site, like a social media site or an advertiser, would be third-party cookies.

 Why are third-party cookies used?

-Retargeting: using search activity to retarget visitors with visual or text ads based on the products and services for which they’ve shown interest
+Retargeting: the effort of reigniting engagement or conversion by delivering visual or text ads to previous visitors based on the products and services in which they’ve shown interest.

 Why are third-party cookies going away?